 Rewards Details: As we mentioned above, this card offers 1% cash back at the time of purchase and another 1% cash back after payment.
 There is no limit to the amount of cash back you can earn, and you can redeem your rewards as a check, statement credit or gift card.

 Why We Picked It: Chase Freedom offers strong rates of return and a generous signup bonus — new applicants receive $150 after they spend $500 on new purchases within three months of opening an account.
-This card also offers new applicants 15 months of interest-free financing on new purchases and balance transfers.
+This card also offers new applicants 0% for 15 months on purchases and balance transfers.

 Rewards Details: Cardholders receive 5% cash back on up to $1,500 spent each quarter at merchants in featured categories in addition to 1% cash back on all other purchases.

-Why We Picked It: This card offers impressive cash-back rates on bonus categories and a large signup bonus — new account holders can earn $150 back after spending $1,000 within the first three months of opening an account.
-New members also receive 12 months of interest-free financing on new purchases and balance transfers.
+Why We Picked It: This card offers great cash-back rates on bonus categories and a decent signup bonus — new account holders can earn $150 back after spending $500 within the first three months of opening an account.
+Plus, this card comes with an intro 15 month 0% APR period.
+(A 16.24% - 26.24% (Variable) APR will apply afterward)

-Rewards Details: Blue Cash Preferred offers 6% cash back on up to $6,000 spent each year at U.S. supermarkets, 3% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on all other purchases.
+Rewards Details: Capital One SavorOne offers 3% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% cash back on all other purchases.

-At publishing time, the Citi Double Cash Card, Chase Freedom and American Express Blue Cash Preferred cards are offered through Credit.com product pages and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Citi Double Cash Card, Chase Freedom and Capital One SavorOne cards are offered through Credit.com product pages and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.